Toggle: English / Spanish

-Symptoms may include:
+Symptoms of long-term exposure include:

-Seek immediate medical help.
-DO NOT make a person throw up unless told to do so by Poison Control or a health care professional.
+Seek medical help right away.
+Do NOT make a person throw up unless poison control or a health care provider tells you to.

 Before Calling Emergency

-- The patient's age, weight, and condition
+- The person's age, weight, and condition

-- The name of the product (and ingredients and strengths, if known)
+- The name of the product (and ingredients and strength, if known)

-- The time it was swallowed
+- The time it was swallowed or inhaled

-- The amount swallowed
+- The amount swallowed or inhaled

-In the United States, call 1-800-222-1222 to speak with a local poison control center.
+Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This hotline number will let you talk to experts in poisoning.
 They will give you further instructions.